joncamfield/satcommthreats/en.md

 Both the user-facing devices (phones, terminals, modems) and the space-based satellites and their groundstation infrastructure also face classic cybersecurity risks of compromise, DDoS, and similar vulnerabilities - as well as normal software failures - rendering them unsafe or unusable, due to targeted attacks as well as accidents and upstream outages.

+The use of satellite connectivity (as revealed by IP address or other metadata) may itself also be a signal for adversaries to deploy targeted techniques against you.

 ### Mitigations

 -   To the extent possible, leverage satellite communications devices as an **untrusted network connection** and layer on independent security.